 You can create a pop-up window to inform website visitors about your upcoming webinar.
 But make sure that it is appealing enough because you only have a few seconds to attract them and make them register for your event.
 Make your call to action button and title catchy but be careful not to make your pop-up window too distracting that it negatively affects the user experience of people browsing.
 If possible, you can also coordinate with your web development team to create an announcement in the sidebar or every website page for additional visibility.

 You can also write and post a press release on your website and at the same time, send it out to journalists as another means to raise awareness.
 This is one of the ways to promote your webinar to professionals, industry experts, and thought leaders other than consumers and clients.

 Create a blog post

 Write a short article about the webinar topic and encourage readers to attend the webinar to learn more about it.
 Make your article interesting enough that it drives the readers to register for your webinar.

 Relying merely on texts is not enough to catch the attention of your clients and prospect attendees.
-Create infographics and use engaging images and icons to further emphasize your event or to use for webinar details.
+Create infographics and use engaging images and icons to further emphasize your event, or to use for webinar details — which you can re-use to create a more effective webinar.
 If you have the time and resources, you can also create a teaser video.
 It can be 30 seconds to 2 minutes long covering all the important webinar details or have the speakers encourage visitors to spare some time for your webinar.

 Creativity and wit combined with all these effective ways will surely boost your webinar’s success rate.
 Apart from that, you should largely consider a reliable webinar service provider and the audience you are targeting to reach, whether it be a webinar for the millennial generation, the baby boomers, or the current generation Z, it’s important that you customize it accordingly.